pre-martin/StreamDeckSimHubPlugin/doc/Usage.md

 - Button to toggle the Engine in ACC (which is mapped to "S" by default):
   ![Engine](Example-Engine.png)
 - Another useful button for ACC would be the Hotkey "Alt + L" with the SimHub property "gd.sdb.PitLimiterOn" to toggle the pit limiter.

+### Hotkey 4-state

+This action is the same as the "Hotkey" action: It sends a keystroke to the active window, and it can be connected to a SimHub property, which will update its state.

+The difference is that this action can have up to four states.
+The logic for the action state in dependency from the SimHub property value is as follows:

+- `boolean`: If the property value is `True`, the action will be in the state "1", otherwise in the state "0" state.
+- `integer` and `long`: The property value will directly set the state.
+The value "0" maps to the action state "0", "1" to the action state "1" and so on.

+Unfortunately, the Stream Deck UI support is very limited for actions which have more than two states.
+"Title" and icon can only be customized for the first two states.
+Maybe Stream Deck will enhance their UI one day to allow customization of all states.